JAlcocerT/JAlcocerT/content/blog/entrep-boostrap.md

 ### Entrepre-AI

-Last year I was outputting a bunch of ideas to do with some kind of all in one Aissistant at [this post](https://jalcocert.github.io/JAlcocerT/ai-useful-yet-simple/#for-entrepreneurs).
+Last year, I was outputting a bunch of ideas to do with some kind of all in one Aissistant at [this post](https://jalcocert.github.io/JAlcocerT/ai-useful-yet-simple/#for-entrepreneurs).

 One section was made for entrepreneurs: *some tips and tricks about neuromarketing etc*